dingdingcai/RACNN/Classification_CNNs/readme.md

 AlexNet: contains plain AlexNet, guassian weight RACNN for AlexNet and pre-trained weight RACNN for AlexNet

 VGGNet: contains plain VGGNet, guassian weight RACNN for VGGNet and pre-trained weight RACNN for VGGNet

+For convenience and visualisation of training process, jupyter notebook is recommended to use and run .ipynb training scripts